Passive heating – harness the sun

 - prevents too much heat from getting in on hot days

-- reduces condensation and dampness - cold air holds less moisture so it will condensate on windows and walls.
+- reduces condensation and dampness – cold air holds less moisture so it will condense on cold surfaces, such as non-thermally broken aluminium window frames and uninsulated walls and ceilings.

 Insulation is one of the best investments you can make to improve the quality of home life.
 No matter where you live and what type of home you have, the ongoing benefits of good insulation will far outweigh the costs.

-If your home is well insulated, the biggest source of heat loss will be through glass (i.e. windows, skylights and glass doors).
+If your home is well insulated, the biggest source of heat loss will be through glazed areas (ie windows, skylights and glass doors).
 You can reduce this by:

-- using timber, PVC or thermally-separated aluminium window frames
+- using timber, polyvinyl chloride (PVC) or thermally broken aluminium window frames

-- designing larger windows on the northern and eastern sides, and smaller windows on the cooler western and southern sides of the house
+- designing larger windows on the northern side, and smaller windows on the southern sides of the house

-- locating windows so that eaves provide shade in summer, but let sun into the house in winter.
+- locating windows so that eaves let sun into the house in winter.

 Draughts are caused by air moving from a warm area to a cold area, creating a breeze.
 They contribute to heat loss.
 Typically, draughts can come from: